WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 ## Load a bundle's metadata {#semantics-load-metadata}

-This takes the bundle's stream and returns a map ({{INFRA}}) of metadata containing at least keys named:
+This takes the bundle's stream and returns either an error, an error with a fallback URL, or a map ({{INFRA}}) of metadata containing at least keys named:

+primaryUrl

+: The URL of the main resource in the bundle.
+If the client can't process the bundle for any reason, this is a reasonable URL to try to load instead.

 requests